JavierGonzalez/BMP/README.md

 The [Bitcoin Mining Parliament](https://bmp.virtualpol.com) (BMP) is a protocol and hashpower voting system, decentralized, on-chain, open-source, verifiable, easy to use, simple, extensible, voluntary, resistant to outside interference and neutral.

 The BMP takes no sides in internal Bitcoin Cash disagreements.
-The BMP is a neutral protocol, non-political, that works with on-chain data.
+The BMP is a neutral protocol that works with on-chain data.
 It is as secure as the Bitcoin Cash blockchain.

 The BMP is an on-chain Bitcoin Cash governance protocol that enables miners to coordinate their actions, and thus bring greater certainty to the BCH ecosystem.
 Miners, and any delegated agents, can talk and vote with their hashpower, simply extending the [Nakamoto Consensus](https://bmp.virtualpol.com/bitcoin.pdf) in a pre-consensus phase.